ismail1234j/BedrockProxy/README.md

-# Bedrock Relay V2 (Phantom Android Wrapper)
+# Bedrock Relay

-This is an Android application that serves as a wrapper for the `jhead/phantom` proxy.
-It allows you to run and manage the phantom proxy service directly on your Android device.
+An Android application that serves as a wrapper for `jhead/phantom`.
+It allows you to have your consoles join a server through LAN Games.

 ## Features